 — David Burnett

 Continually increasing technical precision and mechanical complexity have always been components of photography.
-Yet, photos, and the printers that produce them, maintain a certain artistic intangibility that is hard to define scientifically.
+Yet, photos and the printers that produce them maintain a certain artistic intangibility that is hard to define scientifically.
 Visual aesthetics are, to a predominant extent, in the eye of the beholder.
-As such, the testing regimen for photo printers requires an appreciable degree of subjective analysis.
+The testing regimen for photo printers requires an appreciable degree of subjective analysis.
 There are several aspects of photo printing that are not subjective, however.
 For example, printers vary in resolution, varieties of papers employed, and color palettes.

 Recognizing both the subjective and objective aspects of photo printer analysis, we created five mutually exclusive but collectively comprehensive categories to structure our investigation.
 Namely, these are color image quality, black and white image quality, printing capabilities, operating cost, and ease of set-up.
 Several tests fall under each metric, and their scores are weighted proportional to their impact on the user's experience with the product.
-The sum of these metrics makes up each product's final score of 1 - 100 points.
+These metrics make up each product's final score of 1 - 100 points.
 The following is an in-depth description of each analysis and how scores were rendered.

-The color printing evaluation is arguably the most important of the bunch because most people will be rendering color photos.
-Consequently, we weighted this metric to account for 35% of the overall score of each product.
-As our evaluations are all about direct comparisons among the products in our review, we purchased seven stock color photos that cover common subjects from landscapes to portraits.
-The images are judged on overall impression (especially in terms of color reproductions), and resolution.
-For those images that have humans in them, we assess skin tones as well.
+The color printing evaluation is arguably the most important because most people will be rendering color photos.
+Consequently, we weighted this metric to account for 35% of each product's overall score.
+Our evaluations are all about direct comparisons among the products in our review, we purchased seven stock color photos covering common subjects from landscapes to portraits.
+The images are judged on overall impression (especially color reproductions) and resolution.
+For those images that have humans in them, we also assess skin tones.

-For consistency and clarity, we created a photo viewing lab lit only by LED hot lights filtered to eliminate reflections and spectral gradients on the images.
+We created a photo viewing lab lit only by LED hot lights filtered to eliminate reflections and spectral gradients on the images for consistency and clarity.
 The photo evaluations were made by both professional photographers and laypeople.
 While none of the reviewers were new to assessments of this type, they nonetheless captured a fuller range of what is visually attractive and technically important to these two user groups.